mmsimmons24/Arduino-Serial-Thermometer/README.md

 * Lastly, connect the Arduino to the computer via USB cable
 ### Connecting the Arduino to Computer
 Click this link if you do not know how to set up your Arduino to your computer https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2/
+## Operating the Circuit:
+After verifying and uploading the code to the Arduino, open the serial monitor window in the Arduino IDE.
+The temperature will be displayed and it will update at just about every second.
+Applying heat to the MCP9700 sensor will cause the temperature to increase and it will display in the serial monitor.